An NPR report says micro-sized green living tends is on the rise, but the motivating factor depends on local housing conditions.

-Cities are generally the greenest environments because they make the most efficient use of resources and concentrate environmental impacts.
-If we all lived in cities, says Brian Levy, we would have have buffalo roaming around.
+CITIES ARE GENERALLY THE "GREENEST" PLACES TO LIVE, because they make the most efficient use of resources, and concentrate environmental impacts.
+If we all lived in cities, says Brian Levy, vice president of Pollin Energy and Retrofits (PEAR), a retrofits financing partnership (he lives in a micro house--see below), we would have have large wildlife roaming around in our suburbs.

 Hoffman is building The Wharf in DC's Southwest Waterfront neighborhood.
 One building will feature 150 studio apartments with less than 400 square feet.
 Hoffman says the apartments won't feel as small as they are because they will have 9-foot-plus ceilings, a wall of built-in cabinetry, a Murphy bed that that folds down over the couch (so it's not a sleep sofa but rather a wall bed and sofa) and a wall of windows.
 Units will even include washers and dryers in the units.
 The apartments will be available for rent in 2017.
 Hoffman says the lifestyle involves using the city itself as expanded living space and adds time because residents avoid a one-hour-each-way commute.
 The Wharf will also include workforce housing, targeted affordable housing (though that does not mean the micro apartments, which are expected to rent for around $2,000 a month, affordable for someone making $65,000 a year, Hoffman says).
 The project will even include house boats.
 Here is a pdf describing the project.

 Hoffman says that Millennials are more interested in experience rather than space.
 Sarah Susanka seconded Hoffman saying that the Millennials grew up on acreage in the suburbs and are adopting the principles that she has been writing about since the late 90s.
 Susanka says that our houses will become portals in the future.
 We will meet virtually on large wall-sized screens and link to all of our electronic devices.